google/googletest/googletest/docs/DevGuide.md

 # Release Process #

-We follow the typical release process for Subversion-based projects:
+We follow a typical release process:

   1. A release branch named `release-X.Y` is created.
   1. Bugs are fixed and features are added in trunk; those individual patches are merged into the release branch until it's stable.
   1. An individual point release (the `Z` in `X.Y.Z`) is made by creating a tag from the branch.
   1. Repeat steps 2 and 3 throughout one release cycle (as determined by features or time).
   1. Go back to step 1 to create another release branch and so on.

 ---